cirosantilli/networking-cheat/http.md

 ### Initial response line

     HTTP/1.0 200 OK
+    ^        ^   ^
     1        2   3

-1. version
+1.  protocol and version

 2.  status code.
 Programmatic use, so get it right.

 3. Reason Phrase.
 Each status code has a default reason phrase, but any phrase may be used, the value is not fixed by the protocol.

 #### Method